orta/relay-redwood-app-example/README.md

 ## Linting

-I'm kinda waiting on https://github.com/relayjs/eslint-plugin-relay/pull/128 to look at adding the relay eslint plugin
+I've added https://github.com/relayjs/eslint-plugin-relay/pull/128 to this repo to be able to give feedback.
+Discussion on how to add that is in that PR.

 ## Long Term Maintenance

 Now that this repo is mostly complete and there is a full CRUD implementation of a User model in it.
-I have a sense of how much work would be necessary to do up-keep, and I think I'm willing to commit the time to converting my real app to use Relay and to live a little bit outside the Redwood Omakase.
+I have a sense of how much work would be necessary to do up-keep, and I think I'm willing to commit the time to converting my real app to use Relay and to live a little bit outside the Redwood Omakase.w

 ## TODO